iacgm/website/content/posts/c2bf.md

 ## Compiler Primer

-This compiler is not really all that different from any other, so this is as good as any to learn the basics of compilers from.
+This compiler is not really all that different from any other, so is a good basis for learning the basics of compilers.
 All a compiler does is translate one language into another, with some intermediate steps.
-This is essentially done in a series of translation passes, each taking us slightly further along the path from the source code to the target language.
+This is done in a series of translation passes, each taking us slightly further along the path from the source code to the target language.
 In my compiler, the stages are:

 1. **Lexing**: This step converts a stream of characters into **tokens**.
 That is, it splits our code into keywords, identifiers, symbols, etc...
 2. **Parsing**: This step converts a stream of tokens into an **abstract syntax tree** (AST).
 That is, it splits our code into constructs: expressions, statements, definitions, etc...